ALPHA INTERNET LIMITED – DATA PRIVACY NOTICE

 Sharing your personal data:

-Your personal data will be treated as strictly confidential and will be shared only with our Trusted Third Parties.
-Our Third Parties are only provided with data that is necessary for them to perform services on our behalf.
-We may share your personal data with our Trusted Third Parties for the following reasons:
+Your personal data will be treated as strictly confidential and will be shared only with our trusted third-party service providers.
+Our third party service providers are only provided with data that is necessary for them to perform services on our behalf.
+We may share your personal data with our trusted third-party service providers for the following reasons:

 - Processing payments;